 Each tutor is responsible for maintaining their tutoring availability throughout the entire semester.
-Tutors will enter and update their course and schedule availabilities via GradesFirst.
+Tutors will enter and update their course and schedule availabilities via Tech Connect.
 The procedure tutors should use for scheduling their tutoring availability follows:

-- 1. Log on to GradesFirst. - 2.
-If you are also a student-athlete, you will need to change your account view to "tutor" by selecting the drop-down menu beside the student's name.
-If you are not a SA, ignore this step. - 3.
-Find the gray bar under the tutor's name and select "Tutor Settings." - 4.
-Find the darker gray bar under "Tutor Times Available" and click on "Actions." - 5.
-Select "Add Time" to open the scheduling screen. - 6.
-Select the days of the week that the tutor is available for study hall. - 7.
-Set the times that the tutor is available to tutor each evening (if you tutor different hours each evening, you will need to use the "Copy Time" feature for each night). - 8.
-Select "Drop-ins." - 9.
-Set the limit for "How many" as 3 and click in the box to "Limit to 1 course per slot." - 10.
-Set the duration for the first week of classes.
-You will need to use the "Copy Time" option to update your schedule week by week for the entire semester. - 11.
-Set the location to Johnson Hall. - 12.
+- 1. Log in to Tech Express. - 2.
+Select the Tech Connect link icon labeled as "Connect". - 3.
+You will need to change your account view to "Staff Home" by selecting the drop-down menu beside "Student Home". - 4.
+Find the gray bar under the Staff Home title and select "My Availability." - 5.
+Find the darker gray bar under "Available Times" and click on "Actions." - 6.
+Select "Add Time" to open the scheduling screen. - 7.
+Select the days of the week that the tutor is available for study hall. - 8.
+Set the times that the tutor is available to tutor each evening. - 9.
+Select the duration for the current term. - 10.
+Select "Drop-ins" and "Appointments." - 11.
+Select the "Athletics" Care Unit. - 12.
+Select "Academic Wellness Center" for location. - 13.
+Select "Athletics Tutoring" for Services. - 14.
 Select each course you are qualified to tutor.
-Please list as many courses as you are able. - 13.
-Save your availability.
+Please list as many courses as you are able. - 15.
+Add any special instructions into the text box that you want the student to know. - 16.
+Set the limit for "How many" as 3 and click in the box to "Limit to 1 course." - 17.
+Save your availability. - 18.
+If you tutor different hours each evening, you will need to use the "Copy Time" feature for each night you are available. - 19.
+If your schedule will change on a weekly basis, you will need to use the "Copy Time" option to update your schedule week by week for the entire semester.